trondhindenes/flansible/README.md

 `celery worker -A flansible.celery --loglevel=info` (this starts the celery worker which will actually execute the things)

-`python app.py` (this starts the actual webserver.
+`python runserver.py` (this starts the actual webserver.
 You're free to replace the built-in flask server with something else)

 OPTIONAL: `flower --broker=redis://localhost:6379/0` (this starts the flower web gui, which gives provides information for running tasks.
 Replace the value of `--broker` with your own connection string for the redis/rabbitmq data store).
 Flower will be available on `http://<hostname>:5555`.

+### Usage: Vagrant
+To test the solution with vagrant, you can run `vagrant up` from the root of the repo directory.
+I haven't set up the apache thingy yet, so you'll have to run the following inside vagrant (by using `vagrant ssh`) after the box comes online:
+`cd /opt/flansible/Flansible`
+`celery worker -A flansible.celery --loglevel=info`
+`python runserver.py`

+you can now interact with the flansible rest api using `http://localhost:3000/api`.

 ### Usage: General
 Flansible comes with swagger documentation, which can be reached at